fbpx

 (a time of silence to reflect and personally confess our sins)

-C: Heavenly Father, we confess that we are sinners.
-We have sinned against you and our neighbors.
-We have not loved you with our whole heart and we have not loved our neighbors as ourselves.
-We justly deserve Your punishment.
-For the sake of Your Son, Jesus Christ, have mercy on us.
-Forgive us, renew us, and lead us, so that we may delight in Your will and walk in Your ways to the glory of Your holy name.
+C: Heavenly Father, we confess that we are sinful and unclean.
+We have sinned against you and against our neighbor in our thoughts, words, and actions.
+We are truly sorry for our sins and sincerely repent of them.
+We ask for Your mercy.
+For the sake of Jesus Christ’s bitter suffering and death, please forgive us and renew us that we may walk in Your Spirit to the glory of Your holy name.
 Amen.

 C: Amen.